Anubhavjain1201/Samachar/README.md

 # Samachar
 A news App for your daily news

-This App https:newsapi.org as the API for the news content.
+This App uses https://newsapi.org/ as the API for the news content.

 This is a HTTP REST Api.